Blackberries are One of the ‘Top Ten Foods’ Containing the Highest Antioxidant Levels

 Just so you don't get confused (and it's easy to) blackberries are not the same as black raspberries.
 They taste different and blackberries have a solid center, whereas raspberries are hollow when picked.
 Blackberries contain numerous large seeds that are not always preferred by consumers.
 The seeds contain some oil which is rich in omega-3 (alpha-linolenic acid) and omega-6 fats (linoleic acid) as well as some protein, dietary fiber, carotenoids, ellagitannins, and ellagic acid.
 Our raw freeze-dried fresh blackberry powder contains the entire fruit and seed so you get all the nutrition this amazing fruit has to offer.

 Today, many healthcare practitioners talk about the importance of antioxidants in forestalling the aging process.
 Through the years, your body deteriorates due to the effects of oxidation.
 Antioxidants may fight the process of aging by fighting off the diseases associated with old age.
 Antioxidants may neutralize free radicals; free radicals may damage DNA molecules and lead to cell destruction.
-They may also counteract environmental carcinogens; protect against cardiovascular disease; fight sun damage to skin; may thwart the effects of Alzheimer's and other age related disorders.
+They may also counteract environmental carcinogens; protect against cardiovascular disease; fight sun damage to the skin; may thwart the effects of Alzheimer's and other age-related disorders.

 Some possible health benefits and traditional uses of raw, organic, freeze-dried Blackberry Powder may include:

 Concentrations of phytoestrogens - natural plant estrogens that act as a natural form of estrogen